 Yes.
 Thankfully he did not suffer at the time of his death, but of course his family experiences the ongoing suffering of the loss of a loved one.
-If he had not died instantly, but experienced minutes, hours or days of conscious pain and suffering, the executor or administrator of your cousin’s “estate” (any property he had at the time of his death) could make a claim for the suffering your cousin experienced before he died.
+If he had not died instantly, but experienced minutes, hours or days of conscious pain and suffering, the executor or administrator of your cousin’s estate could make a claim for the suffering your cousin experienced before he died.
 This is called a survivor's claim.
 This portion of the claim could benefit his surviving family and could also serve to cover any debts he left.